Is Apple Developing a Self-Driving Electric Car?

-Many questions about Titan linger.
+Many questions about Titan still linger though.
+How much safer is Apple’s autonomous technology than Tesla’s and Waymo’s?
+How will this change the car insurance industry?
 But perhaps the biggest concern is: What will become of the automotive industry once Apple becomes a player in the game?

-Is Apple a threat to the auto industry?
+Is Apple Inc. a Threat to the Auto Industry?

 As The New York Times pointed out, the auto and tech industries have stayed on top of any news regarding an Apple car because the company can potentially transform those industries in the same way it dominated the mobile phone industry.
 For example, mobile phone giant Nokia was replaced once Apple released its iPhone.